 The Rapoport Award for Women in Art and Technology

-Lumen is proud to be offering a dedicated award for women entrants this year, the Rapoport Award for Women in Art and Technology, with a cash prize of $1000.
+Lumen is proud to announce the 2019 Shortlist for the Rapoport Award for Women in Art and Technology.
+The winner, to be revealed on 24th October at our Awards Ceremony, will win a cash prize of $1000.

 Winner, 2018 Rapoport Award for Women in Art and Technology